Valid uncertainty quantification about the model in a linear regression setting: IMs for regression

-In the IM framework, we refer to \eqref{eq:linreg} as a baseline association between observable data $Y$ (and $X$), unknown parameters $\lambda=(\beta, \sigma)$, and unobservable auxiliary variables $Z$.
-The importance of such an association can be seen as follows: \emph{if} $Z$ could be observed, then we could exactly solve \eqref{eq:linreg} for $\lambda$, leading to the ``best possible inference.''
-Since $Z$ cannot be observed, the next best thing would be to accurately predict the unobservable $Z$; see Section~\ref{SS:three.step}.
-It is intuitively clear that accurately predicting a high-dimensional quantity is more difficult than predicting a lower-dimensional quantity.
-Therefore, it is advantageous to reduce the dimension of the auxiliary variable as much as possible before carrying out the prediction step.
+We refer to \eqref{eq:linreg} as a baseline association between observable data $Y$ (and $X$), unknown parameters $(\beta, \sigma)$, and unobservable auxiliary variables $Z$.
+The importance of such an association can be seen as follows: if $Z$ could be observed, then we could exactly solve \eqref{eq:linreg} for $(\beta,\sigma)$, leading to the ``best possible inference.''
+Since $Z$ cannot be observed, a natural idea is to accurately predict the unobservable $Z$; see Section~\ref{SS:three.step}.
+It is clear that accurately predicting a high-dimensional quantity is more difficult than predicting a lower-dimensional quantity, so it is advantageous to reduce the dimension of the auxiliary variable as much as possible before carrying out the prediction step.